rvyjidacek/experiments-cla2020/README.md

 # Experiments CLA 2020

-This repozitory contains implementation of each experiment which was used for paper Revisiting the GreCon Algorithm for Boolean Matrix Factorization.
-Implementation of GreCon2 algorithm can be found on [https://github.com/rvyjidacek/FcaKit/blob/master/Sources/FcaKit/BMF/GreCon2.swift](https://github.com/rvyjidacek/FcaKit/blob/master/Sources/FcaKit/BMF/GreCon2.swift)
+The repository contains an implementation of all experiments that presented in paper Revisiting the GreCon Algorithm for Boolean Matrix Factorization submitted to CLA 2020.
+Implementation of the GreCon2 algorithm can be found on [https://github.com/rvyjidacek/FcaKit/blob/master/Sources/FcaKit/BMF/GreCon2.swift](https://github.com/rvyjidacek/FcaKit/blob/master/Sources/FcaKit/BMF/GreCon2.swift)

 ## Requirements